 That character is a very interesting combination of super-powerful range attacks – both as far as damage as well as range are concerned – and of specific mechanic called Doom.
 You mark your enemies with that and you just see them die – rather sooner then later… With Angry Face you could reach even the farthest monsters, as Doom works without range limitations, often without regard for shields and greatly complements the standard abilities of that character.

-Other articled in the world of Gloomhaven: Brute strategy guide Spellweaver strategy guide Tinkerer strategy guide Doomstalker strategy guide (you are just reading this) Our Gloomhaven Campaign in chronological order (NEW!)
-Frosthaven – first look – starting classes (1/2) (NEW!)
-Frosthaven – first look – starting classes (2/2)
+Other articled in the world of Gloomhaven: Brute strategy guide Spellweaver strategy guide Tinkerer strategy guide Doomstalker strategy guide (you are just reading this) Our Gloomhaven Campaign in chronological order Frosthaven – first look – starting classes (1/2) Frosthaven – first look – starting classes (2/2) (NEW!)
+Gloomhaven: Jaws of the Lion – Voidwarden and Demolitionist (NEW!)
+Gloomhaven: Jaws of the Lion – Red Guard and Hatchet

 - Health – a moderate health – not so much as Brute, but more than Mindthief / Spellweaver.
 You can take occasional beating, but usually you should be away from your enemies.